nitin677/multitenant-work-scheduler/README.md

 https://en.wikipedia.org/wiki/Weighted_fair_queueing

 This Java library aims to provide a simple framework which encapsulates a Multi-tenant Work Queue, that allows plugging in different work-scheduling algorithms.
+It currently supports only the Fair queueing algorithm, others will follow in few days.

 Please have a look at the unit tests to get an idea about the usage.